 It's Impossible To Forget These Horrific Winter Storms That Have Gone Down In Missouri History

-Wintertime in Missouri certainly is beautiful, especially with the landscape capped in snow.
+Winter in Missouri certainly is beautiful, especially with the landscape capped in snow.
 However, winter can also get downright brutal, bringing some or all of the state to a bitterly cold standstill.
 These horrific winter storms in Missouri are ones we probably won’t forget any time soon (if at all) and serve as a reminder that, although beautiful, winter can sometimes pack a powerful, dangerous punch.

 Do you remember these winter storms in Missouri?
 What others would you add to the list?
-Any recent ones?
+Any recent ones or ones that saw record snowfall in Missouri?
 Join the conversation in the comments!
 Then take a peek at the 10 things no one tells you about surviving a Missouri winter.

 More to Explore